See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 “The human race tends to remember the abuses to which it has been subjected rather than the endearments.
 What’s left of kisses?
 Wounds, however, leave scars.” – Bertolt Brecht

 And when you’ve been hurt, it can be so easy to hurt others, too.
-After all, hurt people hurt others.
+Wounded people wound others.

 “Words are powerful.
 Be careful how you use them because once you have pronounced them, you cannot remove the scar they leave behind.” – Vashti Quiroz-Vega

 But it doesn’t have to be that way.
-The cycle of hurt can be broken.
+The cycle of pain can be broken.

 “Some scars don’t hurt.
 Some scars are numb.
 Some scars rid you of the capacity to feel anything ever again.” – Joyce Rachelle

-I’ve had periods of time in my life when I’ve been numb.
+I’ve had periods of time when I’ve been numb.
 I longed to feel something again in those times, even if it was pain.
 Strangely enough, pain and numbness are part of the healing process.
-Your scars show that you’ve been moving on from the hurt you’ve suffered.
+Your scars show you’ve been recovering from the hurt you’ve suffered.

 And You Are Healing